Find your advisor

 - Underage students must meet the same course pre-requisites that are required of other students.

 - Underage students are required to abide by the Student Code of Conduct at all times.

 Enrollment Procedures for Dual Enrollment and Other Underage Students

 - Meet with an advisor from the Student Resource Center in Juneau, the Student Services Manager in Ketchikan, or Student Services Advisor in Sitka to discuss the goals, risks, and rewards of enrollment in college courses.

-- Submit high school transcripts that reflect a cumulative GPA of at least 3.0.
-A new transcript is required for each semester.
+- Submit high school transcripts that reflect a cumulative GPA of at least 2.0.

-- Take Accuplacer assessments for initial placement in Math and English courses.
+- Take Accuplacer assessment for initial English course placement, and take ALEKS assessment for initial math course placement.
 Scores from SAT or ACT tests taken within the past year may be substituted for English only.